csoeller/PYME-extra/README.md

 or look at the [online version](http://www.python-microscopy.org/doc/api/PYME.config.html) at [python-microscopy.org](http://www.python-microscopy.org/) (which can be slightly out of date at times).

+## Important Note

+The PYME extra code in this repository requires some code changes to the python-microscopy code for all parts to become fully functional.
+These code changes have been implemented in the [python-microscopy-exeter](https://bitbucket.org/christian_soeller/python-microscopy-exeter) fork.
+All further instructions assume that python-microscopy-exeter has been installed.

 ### Installation ###

 A quick hack, in so far as I do not have a proper setuptools/distutils installation setup, but rather use the PYME.config system to pick up the costom plugins, as well as Python's PYTHONPATH to allow the required modules to be loaded at runtime: